muffin87/helm-tutorial/part-02/README.md

 Happy Helming!
 ```

-What Helm does, is simply applying a [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)
+What Helm does is simply applying a [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)
 which is the simplest high level API object in Kubernetes.
 We see that the
 manifest files contain our defined Namespace `namespace: tools`.
 We also see
 that the Deployment uses a tiller image `image: gcr.io/kubernetes-helm/tiller:v2.9.1`
 and we have a liveness probe which will check if our tiller is alive.

-The seconds manifest file (after the `---`) is a [Service](https://kubernetes.io/docs/concepts/services-networking/service/)
+The second manifest file (after the `---`) is a [Service](https://kubernetes.io/docs/concepts/services-networking/service/)
 object.
 A Service object is an abstraction for our Pods.
 This follows the
 famous [Pets vs Cattle analogy](http://cloudscaling.com/blog/cloud-computing/the-history-of-pets-vs-cattle/).
 It basically means, when we talk to our `tiller` we will always talk to the